kibejay/alx-low_level_programming/0x0C-more_malloc_free/README.md

 If ptr is NULL, then the call is equivalent to malloc(new_size), for all values of old_size and new_size If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
 Return NULL Don’t forget to free ptr when it makes sense
-5.We must accept finite disappointment, but never lose infinite hope Write a program that multiplies two positive numbers.
+5. We must accept finite disappointment, but never lose infinite hope Write a program that multiplies two positive numbers.

 Usage: mul num1 num2 num1 and num2 will be passed in base 10